 What are the different types of track surfaces horses race on?

-There are three types of racetrack surfaces that are widely used: dirt, turf, and synthetic.
-However, not every surface is made equally, and some horses exhibit a preference for one footing over another.
+There are three types of racetrack surfaces that are widely used: dirt, grass (turf), and synthetic.
+Horses also run on clay tracks, but this is not common.
+Not every surface is made equally, and some horses exhibit a preference for one footing over another.

 The most popular track surface is dirt, which was the first surface created specifically for racing.
 It costs less money than constructing or maintaining an artificial surface.
 Sand mixed into a dirt track will modify the surface’s composition when it is applied to the clay.
 A deeper track with more sand content has a lot more padding and is more comfortable for horses.